Indian Sheesham Wood Furniture:

 How to care for Sheesham wood furniture

-Like any other wooden furniture, keeping your sheesham furniture away from direct sunlight is a must.
-This helps to keep your furniture from losing its natural lustre and retains colour over longer periods of time; it also helps to avoid cracks and warping.
-Clean your sheesham furniture with a damp cloth.
+Like any other wooden furniture, keeping your Sheesham furniture away from direct sunlight is a must.
+This helps to keep your furniture from losing its natural luster and retains colour over longer periods of time; it also helps to avoid cracks and warping.
+Clean your Sheesham furniture with a damp cloth.
 Remember to wipe the surfaces in the direction of the grain.
 Use beeswax every three months to retain the sheen.
-Apply beeswax with a soft cloth, in the direction of the grain, and then buff with soft and lint-free cloth.
-Ensure to stay away from any silicone based polishes, sprays and waxes.
+Apply beeswax with a soft cloth, in the direction of the grain, and then buff with a soft and lint-free cloth.
+Ensure to stay away from any silicone-based polishes, sprays and waxes.

 What is the difference between Teak wood and Sheesham wood?

-The best furniture brands in India would vouch for sheesham wood.
-And though furniture is a common use for Indian sheesham wood, it is also used to make plywood and veneers.
+The best furniture brands in India would vouch for Sheesham wood.
+And though the furniture is a common use for Indian Sheesham wood, it is also used to make plywood and veneers.
 Sheesham wood is also used to make the Kartaal, a percussion instrument used by Rajasthani musicians in India.

 What is the difference between Mango wood and Sheesham wood?

 Originating from the Mangifera genus, Mango wood comes from the mango tree which is classified as a tropical hardwood, which is made from evergreen trees.
 Evergreen trees are trees that keep their leaves all year round, only shedding some leaves through the year.
 Though Mango wood comes from Southern Asia, it is believed to have originated in India.
-Like the sheesham tree, mango trees grow to as tall as thirty meters in height and have a diameter of up to one and a half meters.
-As mango trees are fruit bearing trees, they have long lives and are cut down only after the tree stops producing fruit.
-What would have otherwise gone to waste or used as fuel, is now being used for timbre to make furniture, making the mango tree a highly environmentally friendly species.
+Like the Sheesham tree, mango trees grow to as tall as thirty meters in height and have a diameter of up to one and a half meters.
+As mango trees are fruit-bearing trees, they have long lives and are cut down only after the tree stops producing fruit.
+What would have otherwise gone to waste or used as fuel, is now being used for timber to make furniture, making the mango tree a highly environmentally friendly species?

 There’s a significant difference between wood and wrought iron dining room furniture.
 Indian dining room furniture sets usually come with at least 4 chairs, if not 6, in order to accommodate larger families.
 Wrought iron furniture is likely to rust easily and the pieces are often very heavy, making movement difficult.
 It’s a good idea to check out family furniture reviews online before you make a decision.

-All of these factors make sheesham wood furniture a favourite, not only among buyers, but also among manufactures and home interior design experts.
-You can find sheesham wood dining sets, dining tables, beds, coffee tables, entertainment units and more furniture bargains online on Timbercraft.in, in a variety of styles and designs.
+All of these factors make Sheesham wood furniture a favorite, not only among buyers but also among manufacturers and home interior design experts.
+You can find Sheesham wood dining sets, dining tables, beds, coffee tables, entertainment units, and more furniture bargains online on Timbercraft Hyderabad, in a variety of styles and designs.
 Check out our collection for more.